 Condominiums were born in San Francisco in the 1960s, after federal laws were changed to enable developers to finance the sale of condo units with FHA-insured mortgages.
 Before that, San Franciscans had only two viable housing options: owning a house or renting an apartment.
 Those limitations created the demand for a third option.
 Condominiums gave people the opportunity to own their "own apartment," along with shared ownership of the common areas, in a multi-unit building.

+Before 1979, the City did not regulate condominium conversions.
+In 1979, the Board of Supervisors amended the Subdivision Code to allow conversions of existing rental units to condominiums.
 In the 1980s, San Francisco further expanded its housing options with the creation of Tenants in Common, or TICs, which gave residents who could not afford to buy a single-family home or a condominium the opportunity to share ownership in a multi-unit building.
 The city also established a condo conversion lottery system that restricted, yet enabled limited number of units each year to convert their apartments to condos.

 In 2013, WHITE TIGER expanded to the next level of condo conversion services by creating a legal agreement under its Fast Track Condo Conversion Program™ (FTCC).
 This agreement — which ties the entire condo conversion process together as one comprehensive service — is designed to help more people achieve individual condo home ownership, open up more housing options, and foster financial security and wealth.